 Defining and describing the expected needs of each emergency service provider based on the specific characteristics of the final design of recreation areas using standards such as the National Fire Protection Association 1710 Standard for the Organization and Deployment of Fire Suppression Operations.

-Developing different measures, including but not limited to funding of emergency response staff and purchasing equipment, incorporation of helicopter pad within the proposed footprint of a recreational area, to support service standards and response times based on the characteristics of the final design of the recreation areas.
+Developing different measures, including but not limited to assessing the need for and considering funding of emergency response staff and purchasing equipment, incorporation of helicopter pad within the proposed footprint of a recreational area, to support service standards and response times based on the characteristics of the final design of the recreation areas.

 Avoid fires and reduce fire risk in Recreation Areas by: